INRIA/scikit-learn-mooc/slides/linear_model.md

 sweet spot corresponding to the highest complexity that the data can support, depending on the amount of noise and of observations available.

----
+# Example with grey dot removed.
-# 2 points example
+# Bias-variance tradeoff: an example

 .pull-left.shift-left[<img src="../figures/lin_reg_2_points_no_penalty_grey.svg" width="110%">]